TomHarrop/ird-5acc-paper/ms/manuscript.md

 ## Functional characterization of three AP2 genes

-Three AP2 genes were selected because they are differentially expressed across species and their mutant were publicly available. *EXTEND!*
+Three AP2 genes were selected because they are differentially expressed across species and their mutant were publicly available.

-Those genes are *ERF48*, *ERF142* and *PLT8* (*fig-ap2-selected-expr*).
+Those genes are *ERF48*, *ERF142* and *PLT8*.

 ![Expression of selected AP2 genes](../fig/fig-ap2-selected-expr.svg)
 ![Phenotype of Mutants selected AP2 genes](../fig/mutantAP2-boxplots.pdf)